jrpotter/bootstrap/README.md

 A number of specs are provided out of the box.
 If you installed `bootstrap` using `nix`, the `BOOTSTRAP_ROOT_DIR` will automatically be set to the location of these [specs](./specs).
 Keep in mind this list is very opinionated - they reflect my personal needs for projects.
-Feel free to specify a different specs root directory if these do not fit your needs.
+Feel free to specify a different root directory if these do not fit your needs.

 As a suggestion, use `nix` from within your `runner` scripts for maximum reproducibility.
 Refer to the provided specs for inspiration on how you can do